Restaurants

 21 Bond Street, Melbourne CBD

-Shane Delia has the foresight to have considered the rising demand for non-meat-based dining which in 2024 is basically reaching critical mass, and that’s why you’ll also find three of the best plant-based menus at his restaurants, Maha, Maha Bar and Maha East.
-Fusing the European and Middle-Eastern flavours that he’s famous for, Shane’s vegan menus feature spice-filled and incredibly in-depth flavoured dishes, celebrating the region’s diverse cuisine with plates like whipped hummus, asparagus, smoked paprika and toasted sesame, or smoked and fried Lebanese eggplant with shallot and date vinegar dressing with warm olives.
+Shane Delia had the foresight to consider the rising demand for non-meat-based dining, and that’s why you’ll find incredible plant-based menus at three of his restaurants: Maha, Maha Bar and Maha East.
+Fusing the European and Middle-Eastern flavours that he’s famous for, Shane’s vegan menus feature spice-filled and incredibly in-depth flavoured dishes.
+Not only is this one of the best vegan menus, it’s also one of the best restaurants in Melbourne.

 Trippy Taco